Sasso0101/PARCO-H1/README.md

 The PBS job will reserve a node with 64 cores and 10GB of memory.
 Once started, it should take less than a minute to complete (if the number of runs was set to be one).
 When the job completes, the output of the bash script will be printed to the `stdout.o` file (located in the directory where the script is run from).

 The script performs the following operations:
-1. prints to the output file the original and transposed matrix for the sequential, cache-optimized and OpenMP code to verify their correctness;
+1. runs the sequential, cache-optimized and OpenMP code and prints the input and transposed matrix of each one of them to verify their correctness;
-2. prints the system bandwidth given by `peak_bandwidth.c`(the code is run using 64 cores);
+2. prints the system bandwidth given by `peak_bandwidth.c` (the code is run in parallel using 64 cores to achieve the maximum bandwidth);
-3. runs the sequential and the cache-optimized implementations with the flag configurations that are presented in the report
+3. runs the sequential and the cache-optimized implementations with the flag configurations that are presented in the report;
 4. runs the parallel implementation with 1, 2, 4, 8, 16, 32 and 64 cores.

 The data given by the runs is saved to the `results.csv` file (located in the `results` directory inside the project's directory).
 The csv file will contain a line for each run.
 The columns of the csv file are: